Fire Art Guidelines

 • Nevada state law does not regulate fire performances at Burning Man.
 Which means there is no special permitting required, though unsafe behavior will not be allowed at any time.
 Black Rock Rangers or Emergency Service members may ask those found to be performing in an unsafe manner to stop and correct safety issues.

 Musicians, Magicians, and Marching Bands.
 Speakers, Singers and Side-Show Acts.
 Film Makers, Freestylists, and Free Spirits.
 These are just some of the participants within Black Rock City who fill the Central Plaza with their pulsating, pervasive, and poignant performance power.
-In addition to the free-form entertainment that abounds, Central Plaza hosts special events, and has two stages for scheduled community performances.
+In addition to the free-form entertainment that abounds, Central Camp Plaza hosts special events, and has two stages for scheduled community performances.

 The two stages: Center Stage and the Speak Easy Stage are a fun and high-profile way for participants to share their talents at Burning Man.